 Item Description Remote Destination Select Delimited File to export data to a delimited text file.
 Remote Data Connection Select a remote data connection to use for the export.
 You can use any remote data connection that has been set up in Scheduler.
-A remote data connection is required in order to export data to a delimited file.
-If your Axiom Software installation is not a cloud service system and therefore you do not have any remote data connections, then you must use the File Processing feature instead to generate export files.
 Folder path Enter the folder path where you want the destination file to be saved.
 You can type the path or click the folder icon to navigate to the desired path.
-The folder path must be a UNC path (i.e. \\servername\foldername\filename).
+The folder path must be a UNC path (i.e. \\servername\foldername).
 If you enter a mapped drive, it will automatically be converted to a UNC path.
 The folder path must be accessible to the Axiom Cloud Integration Service.
 File name Enter the name of the delimited file for the export to create.
 By default, comma-delimited files are saved as CSV format, and all other delimiters are saved as TXT format.
 If you want a comma-delimited file to be saved as TXT format instead, then include the file extension on the file name.
 First row has column names Select this option if you want the first row of the delimited file to contain column names.

 Item Description Delimiter In the box to the right of the option, enter the delimiting character to use in the export file.
 For example, to delimit by a pipe character, enter a pipe character into the box.
 By default, the delimiter is set to comma.
-Delimiter If you want to use a space or tab as the delimiting character, place your cursor in the box and press the space bar or the tab key.
+Delimiter , If you want to use a space or tab as the delimiting character, place your cursor in the box and press the space bar or the tab key.
 The character will be indicated in parentheses to the right of the box (since the character is not visible in this case).
 Delimiter (space) Text Qualifier By default, the character used as the text qualifier is double quotation marks (").
 If desired, you can enter a different character as the text qualifier, or you can clear the field if you do not want to use a text qualifier.
 The text qualifier is used when values in the data may contain the delimiting character.
 For example, when the delimiting character is a comma, but the data contains values such as full names with a comma (for example: "Doe, Jane").
 When the delimited file is created by the export, the value with the comma will be wrapped in quotation marks so that the comma is not read as a delimiter.
 Compress Select this option if you want the export file to be compressed.
 If enabled, the export generates a ZIP file that contains the export file.